Superalgos/Superalgos/docs/pages/suite/suite-trading-system-hierarchy.md

 **{{site.data.trading_system.take_profit}}**

-take_profit: "Take profit sets a new take profit target associated with the corresponding phase."
+### Adding a Take Profit Node

+To add a take profit node, select *Add Missing Items* on the manage stage node menu.
+All items that may be missing are created along with the rest of the basic structure of nodes required to define each of them.